WILD BUCK AMERICAN RYE WHISKEY

 Unfortunately for whiskey aficionados, drinking too much alcohol of any kind — including rum — can damage your liver, as noted by registered dietitian Laura Krebs-Holm.
 “Chronic excessive drinking can lead to alcoholism, fatty liver disease, and cirrhosis,” she told The List.

 Alcohol is a source of empty calories in the diet.
-Meaning it adds to your daily calorie intake but doesn’t provide any real nutrition.
+It adds to your daily calorie intake but provides no natural nutrition.
 Some argue that small amounts of alcohol can have health benefits, like heart health, but the research does not show that alcohol benefits weight loss or fat loss in particular.

 All spirits (vodka, rum, tequila, bourbon, whiskey, and so on) fall into one of two broad categories: clear spirits and dark spirits.
-Clear spirits are the ones you can see through; dark spirits range in color from warm amber to deep brown.
+You can see through clear spirits; dark spirits range in color from warm amber to deep brown.
 All distillates come off the still as clear liquids.
 It is the wooden cask or barrel that creates the color over time.

 As with bourbon, distilled whiskey is theoretically sugar-free.
 Best diet ever!